xikodev/xikodev/README.md

-- 👋 Hi, I’m @BokiX01 (Borna);
+- 👋 Hi, I’m @BokiX01 (Borna)
-- 💻 Interests: application development & computing in general;
+- 💻 Interests: application development & computing in general
-- 🧠 Learning: Python, JavaScript & SQL;
+- 🧠 Learning: Python, JavaScript & SQL
-- 🤝 Looking forward to: collaborating with people on many projects;
+- 🤝 Looking forward to: collaborating with people on many projects
-- 💸 Making: custom applications & scripts;
+- 💸 Making: custom applications & scripts
-- 🔔 Contact: BokiX#7921 (Discord);
+- 🔔 Contact: BokiX#7921 (Discord)

 <!---
 BokiX01/BokiX01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.